 That's a low bar.
 That's the bar you'd use for a photocopier.

-Rachel Torres put it this way: "My ATS does its job.
+The sentiment captured in Aptitude Research's practitioner surveys is consistent: "My ATS does its job.
 Applications come in.
 Interviews get scheduled.
 Offers go out.
 But is AI making me meaningfully better at identifying great candidates?
 Is it helping me hire faster than competitors?
 Is it reducing the bias I know exists in my process?"
-She paused.
-"I've spent $1.8 million on AI recruitment tools and I cannot prove any of those things.
-That's why I'm always looking at what's next.
-Maybe the next platform will be the one that actually delivers."
+One survey respondent summarized the collective frustration: "I've spent seven figures on AI recruitment tools and I cannot prove any of those things."

 This creates a perverse market dynamic.
 Vendors don't need to deliver transformation—they just need to avoid catastrophic failure while promising that transformation is right around the corner.
 Practitioners keep switching, chasing the demo that finally matches deployment.
 The replacement cycle continues.

-She's still taking the calls.
-Still evaluating new platforms.
-Still hoping the next one might be the one that actually delivers what it promises.
+And yet the calls continue.
+Practitioners keep evaluating new platforms, hoping the next one might be the one that actually delivers what it promises.

 Nobody Trusts This Stuff